CIS565-Fall-2013/Project2-Pathtracer/README.md

 -------------------------------------------------------------------------------
 I'm assuming a Kepler+ generation card with compute capibility 3 upwards.
 This is for the maximum threads in a block being changed from 512 to 1024 then onwards.
 This affects my stream compaction.

+Also, all test files must be modified to take-in camera aperture and focal distance as parameters.
+The tags are APERTURE and FOCUSPLANE.
+Example scenes are there in the scenes folder.

 -------------------------------------------------------------------------------
 INTRODUCTION:
 -------------------------------------------------------------------------------